-The Metcalf Foundation is pleased to announce the publication of our second Innovation Fellowship paper in the arts, Choreographing our Future: Strategies for Supporting Next Generation Arts Practice, by Shannon Litzenberger.
+The Metcalf Foundation is pleased to announce the publication of our second Metcalf Fellowship paper in the arts, Choreographing our Future: Strategies for Supporting Next Generation Arts Practice, by Shannon Litzenberger.

 As our cultural expression evolves, there is a need to re-look at some of the fundamental assumptions regarding how the arts are supported and sustained in Canada.
 The environment in which we are operating is radically different than in decades past.
 New technologies, changing demographics, global interconnectedness, and the evolving nature of public engagement in the arts have transformed our industry.
 Consequently, the working practice of the emerging generation is increasingly misaligned with current arts funding policies.